 When a young man desires to marry, he must first obtain the consent of his parents and the girl's parents.
 The young man must pay a bride-price to the girl's family, and if the bride-price is satisfactory, the engagement will result in marriage.
 A man is responsible for his wife, as are his brothers and all the members of his family.
 If a wife is murdered, the husband and his family will resort to blood-vengeance.
 Under Islamic law, a Tunni is allowed up to four wives.
 Each wife, however, occupies her own hut where she raises her children.

-* Ask the Lord of the harvest to send loving Christians to share the Truth with the Tunni.
+Prayer Points * Ask the Lord of the harvest to send loving Christians to share Truth with the Tunni.

 * Ask the Lord to save key leaders among the Tunni who will profess Jesus as Lord.